pwall567/json-kotlin-test/README.md

 With that in place, the rest is easy!
 In a test, the `expectJSON` function takes two parameters: the JSON in string form, and lambda which can contain a number of tests.
-If any of the tests fails, an `AssertionException` is thrown, with a detailed message describing the problem.
+If any of the tests fails, an `AssertionError` is thrown, with a detailed message describing the problem.

 ### `property`